 It’s been over six months since India went into lockdown.
-While most the country has unlocked now, the fear of catching the virus is prevalent now more than ever.
+While most of the country has unlocked now, the fear of catching the virus is prevalent now more than ever.
 But that doesn’t mean we can stay locked up forever in our homes.
 Life must move on.
 However, what we can do is not be careless and take precautions to not play a role in spreading the extremely contagious virus.
 Keeping this thought in mind I recently experienced a new form of holiday in a city that I felt safe to visit, a staycation in Hyderabad.

 A safe weekend staycation in Hyderabad is all you need to get your mind off the jittery work-from-home (WFH) schedules you’ve been keeping up to.
-After an authentic and immersive experience of south Indian cuisine, landscape, and fresh air with all the COVID safety regulations intact, I can clearly see a picture of the new-normal for the travel industry emerging out of the shadows.
+After an authentic and immersive experience of South Indian cuisine, landscape, and fresh air with all the COVID safety regulations intact, I can clearly see a picture of the new normal for the travel industry emerging out of the shadows.

 Here Is What I Observed In My Staycation In Hyderabad

 The travel industry is the most impacted sector by the pandemic, and to bounce back, the industry is now revamping itself by catering to both your entertainment and welfare needs.
 While airports and airlines have regulations that make your journey contactless, hotels like Novotel Hyderabad Airport Hotel have combined luxury and safety in a fresh way to bring the best experience to travellers, even in a pandemic.
 No wonder stringent safety regulations were incorporated at every step of my journey—starting from my arrival at the airport to my departure.